- Boards and Commissions

 Agendas and Minutes

-Once the Board of Health commences, agendas are available one week prior to the meetings.
+Once the Board of Health commences, agendas are available 24 hours prior to the meetings.
 Minutes are available following approval.

 Duties of the Broomfield Board of Health